HeWhoShallNotBeMentioned/WikiCat/ReadMe.md

 ## Known Bugs

-Not sure if the rake tests are running properly and giving errors
+Not sure if the rake tests are running properly and giving errors.

 ## Support and contact details